 - a.
 Front Yard: A front yard is located between a principal building line and the front lot line. - b.
 Front Setback: A front setback is the required minimum distance per the zoning district that a principal building must be located from the front lot line. - c.
 A front setback is measured from the front lot line. - d.
 Front setbacks on irregular lots are subject to the additional provisions: - i.
 On a lot with a radial (curved) front lot line, the required front setback, as measured from the right-of-way line follows the curve of the lot line. - ii.
-For flag lots, the front yard and setback is are measured from the rear lot line of the lot that separates the flag portion of the lot from the street. - iii.
-For situations in which multiple lots without street frontage utilize an access easement for access, the front yard and setback of lots without street frontage shall be measured from the access easement, or if the access easement stops at the property line, a projected extension of the access easement into the property (see Article 10.H.1). - e.
+For flag lots, the front yard and setback is measured from the rear lot line of the lot that separates the flag portion of the lot from the street. - e.
 Where front yard averaging is permitted, the average front setback of lots on the same side of the blockface are used to establish the required front setback.